 To start, look at typical ways homeowners waste money and what you can do to avoid these mistakes.
 Then find solutions that can save you more than they cost to put into practice, and take a look at how you can spend a little in advance to save a lot in the long run.

 Here are two major areas you and your home can waste your money and cut into your bottom line — and 10 ways you can plug the slow money leaks as well as avoid future gushers.

-You may not be in a position financially to install solar panels or a geothermal heat exchanger — in spite of the 30% federal Renewable Energy Tax Credits.
-However, your state and local utility company may offer other incentives and rebates to offset the expense of making less extensive energy upgrades.
+You may not be in a position financially to install solar panels or a geothermal heat exchanger; however, your state and local utility company may offer other incentives and rebates to offset the expense of making less extensive energy upgrades.
 The following free and lower-cost strategies can help reduce your utility bills.

 - Readjust your thermostat settings.
 For every degree you lower your thermostat in winter for at least eight hours per day, you may save as much as 2% on your heating costs.
 It costs you nothing to implement.

 - Turn off lights and computers when not in use.
 Unplug chargers, too.
 They drain energy even when nothing is plugged into them.

 - Switch to LED and CFL light bulbs.
 While these bulbs cost more than what you might have been accustomed to paying for incandescent bulbs, they last much longer and reduce energy use up to 75%.

 - Install ceiling fans.
 Fans make you feel cooler, so you might be able to do without air conditioning in some climates.
 In others, you may reduce energy consumption by keeping your thermostat set a few degrees higher when the AC is running.
 Be sure to turn fans off when no one is in the room.

 - Save energy when cooking.
 Your microwave uses 80% less energy and a convection oven uses 20% less than your regular oven.
 Pressure cookers reduce cooking times.